 The project, starting this month, is being undertaken with GAHP’s help in collaboration with the Indonesian Ministry of Environment, the government of Bogor Regency, and the NGO Komite Penghapusan Bensin Bertimbel.

-Author Damon DiMarco visited Cinangka with Blacksmith.
+Author Damon DiMarco visited Cinangka with Pure Earth.
 This is what he saw.
 (Watch Video below)

 Alfred is great with kids.
 He’s practically a big kid himself.
 He’ll drop to one knee and make barnyard noises — cows and chickens, pigs and cats – to call local children into a big circle and make them giggle.
 He’ll lead them in songs and little dances before playing a seemingly impromptu game of Who Can Put Shoes on the Fastest?